The diesel engine – a driving garbage incinerator

 Diesel fuel is – in fact – garbage from the refining process.
 We wanted more of the lighter substances as they are cleaner and easier to use but we just did not get enough of them so we made diesel work for us.
 And surprise, surprise – we got so used to diesel that we found many little advantages in this toxic brew so it almost hits us as something romantic.
 For a while, it was cool to burn diesel.

 But a fuel with so many nasty substances in it and which is producing so many more when it is burned up is nothing but toxic sludge.
 And let’s be frank, diesel is only valuable because the world got hooked on it.
 Illegal drugs are expensive to get as well not for their inherent qualities but because they are hard to get.
-Diesel is needed in huge volumes and its harder and harder to get to the stuff that allows producing it in the first place – crude oil.
+Diesel is needed in huge volumes and it’s harder and harder to get to the stuff that allows producing it in the first place – crude oil.

 Diesel and LNG are often compared but the comparison itself is almost an insult to LNG as they could not be more different.
 Methane is a gas that does not produce any Particulate Matter or Sulfur Oxides in the first place.
 No heavy metals or other nasty stuff to filter as the stuff is just not in the fuel in the first place.
-And everything else can be brought down to almost nil with a little applied common sense without producing immense amounts of toxic waste that will linger for millions of years.
+Everything else can be brought down to almost nil with a little applied common sense without producing immense amounts of toxic waste that will linger for millions of years.
 And in today’s high oil price world – it’s even cheaper to not burn trash anymore.

 It’s time to stop garbage incineration on roads and in the air.
 Diesel is toxic waste and it’s a shame that the world in the 21st century still is addicted to this filth.